Azure/azure-webpubsub/docs/concepts/overview.md

    7. Send messages to clients that belong to the same user

 The service also provides two ways for the server to do connection management:
-1. One way is through REST API as defined in [webpubsub.swagger.json](./protocols/webpubsub.swagger.json).
+1. One way is through REST API as defined in [WebPubSub Swagger File](./protocols/webpubsub.json).

 2. Another way is through the WebSocket connection `/server` endpoint.
 You may have noticed that the *event handler role* handles communication from the service to the server while *the manager role* handles communication from the server to the service, it is bi-directional and is a perfect fit for the duplex WebSocket connection to `/server` endpoint.
 The message protocol is defined in [webpubsub.manage.proto](./protocols/webpubsub.manage.proto).